postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/creating-run-button.md

 > You can include an environment along with a collection in your Run in Postman button.
 The live button gives you access to the [Run in Postman API](/docs/publishing-your-api/run-in-postman/run-button-API/) to create and modify environments.

-Clicking **Run in Postman** button navigates to the page where you can fork the collection to your workspace.
+Selecting the **Run in Postman** button navigates to the page where you can fork the collection to your workspace.
 [Forking the collection](/docs/collaborating-in-postman/version-control-for-collections/) into your workspace will enable you to contribute to the source collection using pull requests.
 You can also view the collection in a public workspace if you like and even import a copy of the collection using the links present on the screen.
 All collections shared with the new Run in postman buttons come with [Fork counts](/docs/collaborating-in-postman/version-control-for-collections/#forking-information), that help you and your consumers understand how the API is being used.

 <img alt="Fork collection for run in postman" src="https://assets.postman.com/postman-docs/fork-collection-for-run-in-postman.jpg" height="400px"/>